Hiya…

 London Based Musician

-Long awaited studio album from progressive rock outfit Gil Galad, formed in County Durham in 1979.
+This is the long awaited studio album from progressive rock outfit Gil Galad, formed in County Durham in 1979.

 Inspired by John Walker, entrepreneur and chemist credited with the invention of the friction match, the album weaves a wonderful story of truth, myth and legend.